 Propane can be created from renewable resources, although usually not in reliable or high quantities.

 You may have a propane tank at your home being used for a BBQ or to power an outdoor patio heater.
-Propane can also be used in electricity generation and some cases, vehicle fuel (also known as propane autogas).

 What Are Carbon Emissions?